2012 in public domain: Entering the public domain in the United States

 In the United States, the copyright status of works extends for the life of the author or artists, plus 70 years.
 If the work is owned by a corporation, then the copyright extends 95 years.

 Due to the passing of the Copyright Term Extension Act (Sonny Bono Copyright Term Extension Act) in 1998, no new works would enter the public domain in this jurisdiction until 2019.

 In January 2012, the Supreme Court in a 6-2 decision stated that works in the public domain can have their copyright status renewed.

+Worldwide

+As part of the Open Goldberg Variations, released a recording of Johan Sebastian Bach's Goldberg Variations performed by pianist Kimiko Douglass-Ishizaka into the public domain through a CC0-licence.

+In August 2012, Jason Rohrer announced that all of the videogame Diamond Trust of London will enter the public domain.

+British musician Dan Bull releases the public domain-song Sharing is Caring, which becomes nr 9 on the UK Independent Singles Chart.

+On April 5th 2012, Nature Publishing Group released pulication data for more than 450,000 articles into the pulic domain.

+On September 12th 2012, Europeana released 20 million records into the public domain.